 Career and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) does not make a distinction between forensic or commercial photographers.
-However, it estimated a 3% job growth for all photographers between 2014 and 2024.
-The BLS also reported in 2015 that photographers of all types earned $31,710 as a median yearly salary.
+However, it estimated a 6% job decline for all photographers between 2018 and 2028.
+The BLS also reported in 2018 that photographers of all types earned $34,000 as a median yearly salary.